Applying for care benefits

 Persons with statutory health insurance can contact the long-term care insurance fund through their health insurance, as they are affiliated.
 Privately insured persons can submit an application to their private care insurance company.

-If the person in need of care is unable to submit the application themselves, others can be authorized as a power of attorney to submit it.
+If the person in need of care is unable to submit the application themselves, others can be granted power of attorney to submit it.
 Proof of authorization must be submitted to the long-term care insurance fund, otherwise the application will be deemed not submitted.
 For example, a copy of the power of attorney or the care certificate may fulfill this requirement.

 Next steps